Prof Peter Brophy

 The discovery of the Periaxin (Prx) gene and its role in forming the Cajal bands (first described by Santiago Ramon y Cajal) in Schwann cells led to the identification of the cause of a severe demyelinating neuropathy-CMT 4F-in humans.
 This work also permitted the first experimental proof of the proposal by Huxley and Stämpfli (1949) that internodal distance can regulate nerve conduction velocity.

-A second project has been focused on the assembly of the node of Ranvier in response to myelination.
-Three isoforms of neurofascin, one glial, and two neuronal, have been shown to play distinct but vital roles in the clustering of voltage-gated sodium channels at the node of Ranvier.
-Studies on the role of these proteins during both normal development and during nerve repair exploit live imaging using both conventional and super-resolution microscopy.
+A second project is focused on the assembly of two structures in the axon that are required for rapid nerve conduction: the axon initial segment (AIS) and the nodes of Ranvier.
+We have found that three isoforms of neurofascin, one glial, and two neuronal, play distinct but vital roles in the clustering of voltage-gated sodium channels at the node of Ranvier.
+Neuronal neurofascin also has a vital role at the AIS.
+Recently we discovered that delivery of this membrane protein to the AIS occurs by a remarkably circuitous route.
+These studies exploit live imaging using both conventional and super-resolution microscopy.

 - Aniket Ghosh, Post-Doctoral Fellow